kyma-project/api-gateway/docs/user/istio-gateways/kyma-gateway.md

 When you disable Kyma Gateway or delete the APIGateway CR, the operator removes all managed resources: Gateway, DNSEntry, Certificate or certificate Secret, and VirtualService.

-You can only disable Kyma Gateway if no APIRule or VirtualService resources in the cluster reference `kyma-system/kyma-gateway`.
+You can only disable Kyma Gateway if there are no APIRule or VirtualService resources in the cluster that reference `kyma-system/kyma-gateway`.
 If such resources exist, the operator returns a warning listing up to five of them.
 Remove or migrate those resources to a different gateway before disabling Kyma Gateway.